GLStephen/flutter-atlanta-codespace-demo/README.md

 https://dora.dev/

-* Value Flow, Value Strem, etc.
+* Value Flow, Value Strem, etc. - https://dora.dev/devops-capabilities/process/work-visibility-in-value-stream/ - how does dev work flow all the way to value for the customer?
 * DORA Metrics
   * Two Categories
   * Throughput